 Data is the new currency for a successful digital transformation.
-The healthcare industry is poised to benefit greatly by being able to optimize healthcare data that is being constantly generated in the current digital age.
-A patient’s medical records and electronic health records (EHRs) are no longer the only sources of healthcare data.
+The healthcare industry is poised to benefit greatly by optimizing healthcare data that is being constantly generated in the current digital age.
+A patient’s medical records and electronic health records (EHRs) are no longer the only healthcare data sources.
 The rise in healthcare-based mobile apps and a growing prevalence of health and fitness wearables are fueling the rise in healthcare data generation.
-The Internet of Medical Things (IoMT) comprises of a network of interconnected devices within the health IT infrastructure.
+The Internet of Medical Things (IoMT) comprises interconnected devices within the health IT infrastructure.

-The healthcare data collected through leveraging the power of IoMT implementation has the potential to streamline healthcare delivery, give way for personalization of patient care, introduce efficiency in treatment planning, enhance health outcomes and increase the overall quality of patient care.
+The healthcare data collected through leveraging the power of IoMT implementation can streamline healthcare delivery, give way for personalization of patient care, introduce efficiency in treatment planning, enhance health outcomes and increase the overall quality of patient care.

 Wearables and Artificial Intelligence

 Artificial intelligence and wearable technology make perfect sense together.
-The healthcare data generated by wearable devices can be processed via AI algorithms to yield timely inferences allowing healthcare practitioners to take data-backed decisions.
+The healthcare data generated by wearable devices can be processed via AI algorithms to yield timely inferences allowing healthcare practitioners to make data-backed decisions.

 Wearable devices also facilitate remote delivery of care through timely intervention by healthcare professionals via telemedicine.
-Expansion of reach and accessibility of high-speed internet and growing demand for better treatment options at lower costs is propelling innovations that couple wearable devices powered by artificial intelligence.
+The expansion of reach and accessibility of high-speed internet and growing demand for better treatment options at lower costs is propelling innovations that couple wearable devices powered by artificial intelligence.

 With an aging population and a rise in chronic diseases, the need for newer models for healthcare delivery is being felt more than ever.
-Telemedicine in combination with technologies like wearables and AI can help bridge the gap, make healthcare more accessible, provide timely interventions and help keep patients out of the hospital while ensuring the quality of healthcare delivery.
+Telemedicine, combined with technologies like wearables and AI, can help bridge the gap, make healthcare more accessible, provide timely interventions and help keep patients out of the hospital while ensuring the quality of healthcare delivery.

-The use of AI-powered wearable devices to provide telemedicine facility is not a futuristic vision.
+The use of AI-powered wearable devices to provide telemedicine facilities is not a futuristic vision.
 One such device is already in the market and has also received FDA approval in April this year.
-NHS hospitals at Dartford and Gravesham have partnered with Current (formerly known as Snap40) for a pilot program aimed at remotely monitoring the patient’s vitals and analyzing the same through Artificial Intelligence.
+NHS hospitals at Dartford and Gravesham have partnered with Current (formerly known as Snap40) for a pilot program to monitor the patient’s vitals remotely and analyze the same through Artificial Intelligence.

-At the time of discharge, the patients are fitted with wi-fi enabled armband that records the patient’s vitals.
-They also receive a chatbot equipped tablet that provides medication reminders, health-related information and can be used to remotely communicate with the doctors on a real-time basis both via video and text.
+At the discharge time, the patients are fitted with wi-fi enabled armband that records the patient’s vitals.
+They also receive a chatbot-equipped tablet that provides medication reminders and health-related information and can remotely communicate with the doctors on a real-time basis both via video and text.

-With real-time health data being constantly analyzed by artificial intelligence algorithms, these devices can pick up the warning signs and send out alerts to the patients as well as the doctors.
+With real-time health data being constantly analyzed by artificial intelligence algorithms, these devices can pick up the warning signs and send out alerts to the patients and the doctors.

-The advancement of wearable devices that are powered by AI algorithms is supported by concurrent technological progress in both hardware as well as software.
+The advancement of wearable devices powered by AI algorithms is supported by concurrent technological progress in both hardware and software.
 Bulky devices are a thing of the past.
 Wearable devices come in all shapes and sizes now and can be conveniently carried around and worn by patients resulting in increased compliance.
-The strides that artificial intelligence has been making in recent times is also fueling the adoption of these healthcare devices.
+The strides that artificial intelligence has been making in recent times are also fueling the adoption of these healthcare devices.

 Here are the ways the combination of AI and IoMT are benefiting healthcare delivery via telemedicine